Magistrate (England and Wales): History of the magistracy

 Magistrate derives from the Middle English word magistrat, denoting a "civil officer in charge of administrating laws" (c.1374); from the Old French magistrat; from the Latin magistratus, which derives from magister (master), from the root of magnus (great).
 Today, in England and Wales, the word is used to describe a justice of the peace.

 The office of justice of the peace has its origins in the 12th century when Richard I appointed 'keepers of the peace' in 1195.
 The title "justice of the peace" derives from 1361, in the reign of Edward III.
-An Act of 1327 had referred to "good and lawful men" to be appointed in every county in the land to "guard the Peace".
-Justices of the peace still retain (and occasionally use) the power confirmed to them by the Justices of the Peace Act 1361 to bind over unruly persons "to be of good behaviour".
+The Justice of the Peace Act 1327 (1 Edw.
+3. Stat.
+2. c.
+16) had referred to "good and lawful men" to be appointed in every county in the land to "guard the Peace".
+Justices of the peace still retain (and occasionally use) the power confirmed to them by the Justices of the Peace Act 1361 (34 Edw.
+3. c.
+1) to bind over unruly persons "to be of good behaviour".
 The bind over is not a punishment, but a preventive measure, intended to ensure that a person guilty of a minor disturbance does not re-offend.
-The Act provided, among other things, "That in every county of England shall be assigned for the keeping of the peace, one lord and with him three or four of the most worthy of the county, with some learned in the law, and they shall have the power to restrain the Offenders, Rioters, and all other Barators, and to pursue, arrest, take and chastise them according to their Trespass or Offence".
+The act provided, among other things, "That in every county of England shall be assigned for the keeping of the peace, one lord and with him three or four of the most worthy of the county, with some learned in the law, and they shall have the power to restrain the Offenders, Rioters, and all other Barators, and to pursue, arrest, take and chastise them according to their Trespass or Offence".